Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Particle-antiparticle oscillation and horizon crossing

-Such a critical ratio (\ref{hcri}) represents the horizon crossing of the zero modes $\delta^0_{_M}$ and $\Delta^0_{_M}$: \begin{enumerate}[(a)] \item the $\delta^0_{_M}$ and $\Delta^0_{_M}$ modes are {\it inside} the horizon for $ (H^{-1}/\omega^{-1}_\delta) = \left(2\Gamma_M/H\right)^{1/2}>2; $ \item the $\delta^0_{_M}$ and $\Delta^0_{_M}$ modes are {\it outside} the horizon for $ (H^{-1}/\omega^{-1}_\delta) = \left(2\Gamma_M/H\right)^{1/2}<2. $ \end{enumerate} These results have clear physical meanings.
-Whether the oscillating modes is subhorizon size or superhorizon size crucially depends on the ``time-competition'' (\ref{ccon}) between the rate $\Gamma_M$ of the back and forth oscillating process ${\mathcal S}\Leftrightarrow \bar F F$ and the Hubble rate $H$ of spacetime expansion: $\Gamma_M>H$ the modes stay inside the horizon; $\Gamma_M<H$ the modes stay outside the horizon.
+Such a critical ratio represents the horizon crossing of the zero modes $\delta^0_{_M}$ and $\Delta^0_{_M}$: \begin{enumerate}[(a)] \item subhorizon $\delta^0_{_M}$ and $\Delta^0_{_M}$ modes are {\it inside} the horizon for $ (H^{-1}/\omega^{-1}_\delta) >2; $ \item superhorizon $\delta^0_{_M}$ and $\Delta^0_{_M}$ modes are {\it outside} the horizon for $ (H^{-1}/\omega^{-1}_\delta) <2. $ \end{enumerate} These results have clear physical meanings.
+Whether the oscillating modes are the subhorizon size or superhorizon size crucially depends on the ``time-competition'' (\ref{ccon}) between the density perturbations $(\rho^{\pm}_{_M}\Leftrightarrow \rho^0_{_M})$ rate $\Gamma_M$ and the Hubble rate $H$ of spacetime expansion: $\Gamma_M>H$ the modes stay inside the horizon; $\Gamma_M<H$ the modes stay outside the horizon.
 In other words, the modes stay inside (outside) the horizon, if they oscillate faster (slower) than the spacetime expanding rate, since they have (no) enough time to keep themselves inside the horizon.
-Consistently, the ``space-competition'' (\ref{hcri}) of horizon size and mode wavelength shows (a) subhorizon sized modes and (b) superhorizon sized modes.
+Consistently, the ``space-competition'' ratio (\ref{hcri}) of horizon size and mode wavelength shows (a) subhorizon-sized modes and (b) superhorizon-sized modes.